-Spending time at Ox Ranch in a remote corner of Texas is one big blast after another for gun enthusiasts.
+Spending time at Ox Ranch in a remote corner of Texas is one big blast after another for gun enthusiasts, like the ones that participated in The Third Annual Gundie Awards.
 There are 18,000 acres of prime hunting lands there, but it’s also a place where you can maneuver and fire actual decommissioned military tanks and shoot assorted artillery that most only see in movies.

 The awards are the brainchild of his Myrtle Beach, South Carolina-based marketing firm called Forge Relations.
 Stacy’s business partner, Will Renke, is a big fan of the TV series The Office, and the idea sprang from that show’s employee awards called the Dundies.
 This year, their third, Stacy and Renke rolled out the red carpet for nominees and winners in 15 different categories.
 More than two million votes were cast, and just over 500 people attended the awards ceremony, which was also live-streamed.